 (v) “Exposure” has the meaning provided in Paragraph 12 except that the proviso in the definition of “Exposure” is deleted and the following is substituted therefor: “provided, that Market Quotation will be determined by the Valuation Agent (i) in respect of any equity-based total return swap, using the closing price or last sale price (as applicable) of each stock, basket, or index (as applicable) on the relevant determination date or (ii) in respect of any other Transaction type (including, without limitation, equity-related option) using its good faith estimate at mid-market of the amounts that would be payable for Replacement Transactions (as that term is defined in the definition of “Market Quotation”).

 (d) Conditions Precedent and Secured Party's Rights and Remedies.
-Each Termination Event specified below with respect to a party will be a “Specified Condition” for that party (the specified party being the Affected Party if the Termination Event with respect to that party):
+Each Termination Event specified below with respect to a party will be a “Specified Condition” for that party (the specified party being the Affected Party if the Termination Event occurs with respect to that party):